Terms of Sale

 Warning: This product contains a chemical known to the State of California to cause birth defects or other reproductive harm.

-While all products listed on GSA Advantage!® meet the requirements of the Trade Agreements Act (“TAA”), as implemented by Federal Acquisition Regulations Part 25, other products sold by Grainger may not meet the requirements.
-At the time of purchase, Grainger will advise customer with proper identification as an authorized schedule customer whether or not a product is “TAA-compliant.”
+While products listed on GSA Advantage!® meet the requirements of the Trade Agreements Act (“TAA”), as implemented by Federal Acquisition Regulations Part 25, other products sold by Grainger may not meet the requirements.
+At the time of purchase, Grainger will advise properly identified and authorized schedule customers if a product is “TAA-compliant.”
 Any federal customer purchasing a non-TAA item will be making an “open market” purchase that is not covered by any contract.
 Federal customers are advised that the open market purchases are NOT GSA schedule purchases.
-By purchasing any product on the open market, customer represents that it has authority to make such purchase and has complied with all applicable procurement regulations.
+By purchasing any product on the open market, the federal customer represents that it has authority to make such purchase and has complied with all applicable procurement regulations.

 In accordance with the Clean Air Act of 1990, as amended, sale of Class 1 (“CFC”) and Class 2 (“HCFC”) refrigerant will be restricted to resale purchases and/or to certified professional service technicians.
 To purchase regulated refrigerant products, all customers must present a certification card or sign a statement of resale to complete the purchase.